BrubakerLab/ScCD45RA/README.md

 ```

 ## Usage
-The function expects **pre-processed, normalized, and log-transformed (corrected count by SCTransform is also good)** scRNA-seq `AnnData`.
+The function expects **pre-processed, normalized, and log-transformed (corrected scaled count by SCTransform is also good)** scRNA-seq `AnnData`.
 To predict the CD45RA label, simply use the following:

 ```
 from sccd45ra import cd45ra_infer
 cd45ra_infer(adata)
 ```

-and the prediction (a boolean array) will be added to the `adata.obs` as `'CD45RA_predict'`.
+and the prediction (a string array) will be added to the `adata.obs` as `'CD45RA_predict'`.
 Call `adata.obs['CD45RA_predict']` to see the result.

 ## Publication